canonical/sphinx-docs-starter-pack/help-woke.rst

 To exempt an element of a URL, it is recommended to use the standard reST method of placing links at the bottom of the page (or in a separate file).
-In this case, a comment is placed immediately above the URL line.
+In this case, a comment line is placed immediately above the URL line.
 The comment syntax is:

 .. code-block:: none